alexandrainst/ragger/README.md

 - `BM25Retriever`: A retriever that uses BM25 to retrieve documents.
 This is keyword based and is thus more suitable for keyword-based queries.

-- `FusionRetriever`: A retriever that fuses the results of multiple retrievers.
+- `HybridRetriever`: A retriever that fuses the results of multiple retrievers.
 This can for instance be used to combine the results of the `EmbeddingRetriever` and the `BM25Retriever` to get the best of both worlds (known as "Hybrid Retrieval").